-As a Carrier, Shipper I would like to track every load, see their real-time status, and get updated ETA when they are hauled by drivers.
+As a Carrier or a Shipper, I would like to track every load, see their real-time status, and get an updated ETA when they are hauled by drivers.

-This guide will introduce you to the feature of starting load, tracking it, and getting their ETA and updated status.
+This guide will introduce you to the feature of starting a load and tracking it.

 Start and Track a Load